 For generation and distribution of symmetric keys, see , 8.1.5.2.

-A master key and global keys are established between each DLMS/COSEM client – server pair using one of the methods shown in Table 10.
+A master key and global keys are established between each DLMS®/COSEM client – server pair using one of the methods shown in Table 10.
 They should be renewed in appropriate intervals, see 5.3.3.7.3 and 5.5.6.

-Dedicated keys are generated by the DLMS/COSEM client and transported to the server in the dedicated-key field of the xDLMS InitiateRequest APDU, carried by the user-information field of the AARQ APDU.
+Dedicated keys are generated by the DLMS®/COSEM client and transported to the server in the dedicated-key field of the xDLMS InitiateRequest APDU, carried by the user-information field of the AARQ APDU.
 When the dedicated key is present, the xDLMS InitiateRequest APDU shall be authenticated and encrypted using the AES-GCM-128 / 256 algorithm, the global unicast encryption key and – if in use, see 5.3.3.7.5 – the authentication key.
 The xDLMS InitiateResponse APDU, carried by the user-information field of the AARE APDU shall be also encrypted and authenticated the same way.
 When the dedicated key is used, the key-set bit of the security control byte, see Table 27 – is not relevant and shall be set to zero.

 NOTE The AARQ and the AARE APDUs themselves are not protected.